Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 # Abstract

-The Power-Assert compiler plugin allows transforming function calls to include detailed information about the call-site.
+Power-Assert is a Kotlin compiler plugin which enables transforming function calls to include detailed information about the call-site.
 This information is currently in the form of a compile-time generated String passed as an argument to the function.
 We will introduce a new annotation to automatically trigger transformation of function calls, new data structures to represent call-site information, and a way to access call-site information from an annotated function.

 # Table of contents